NateEag/how-i-code/drafts/team-ownership.rst

 amnesia, receives new priorities...
 The list is infinite.

 Note: it's okay for projects to die.
 If necessary they can be resurrected, and most projects aren't that important.
+Programs dying can be natural selection in action.

 If you're a business, though, you really don't want your core products to die.
 Not until you've extracted the value you can from them.